freuk/dhrun/README.md

 -   you need to procure [`dhall-to-cabal`](https://github.com/dhall-lang/dhall-to-cabal)
-    separately because I didn't see fit to add that bleeding package part of the shell environment.
+    separately because I didn't see fit to add that package as of the shell environment.
 It's necessary if you want to edit the cabal file, which is done through [`./cabal.dh`](./cabal.dh).

 -   edit `.README.md` instead of `README.md` and run `./shake readme`.
     `./shake` also has other useful dev workflows.